nitinrabbit/Rep-data-testrep/PA1_template.md

     and weekends and observe if there is any difference in activity patterns between these two classes.
-The same kind of plot is repeated like in Step \#3, but now there are two separate plots to reflect the activity on the weekdays and weekends.&lt;&gt;
+The same kind of plot is repeated like in Step \#3, but now there are two separate plots to reflect the activity on the weekdays and weekends.

 Loading and Preprocessing Dataset
 ---------------------------------